Oak Woodland Sanctuary with Sheep

 We live with a beautiful community of native trees, shrubs, grasses, birds and rodents, among many others.
-Our home is truly an oak woodland preserve and we use sheep to reduce fuel load for fire season and to try to shift plant communities away from non-native grasses.
+Our home is truly an oak woodland sanctuary and we use sheep to reduce fire danger and to try to shift plant communities away from non-native grasses.
 Very rural and scenic location about 4 hours from SF.

 Our Home & Location

-We have named our home the Elder Creek Oak Woodland Preserve (eldercreek.org) because we love the beings who make this land what it is, and that love tells us to help these species in any way we can.
-Protecting them through a conservation easement and promoting their intrinsic value publicly are two things we are trying to do for them.
+We have named our home the Elder Creek Oak Sanctuary (eldercreek.org) because we love the beings who are the land, and that love tells us to help these species in any way we can.
+Protecting young trees and native forbs from overgrazing and publicly promoting the intrinsic value of oak woodlands are two things we do for them.
 These beings include hundreds of native species, prominent among them blue oaks, valley oaks, manzanita, black walnut, grape, willow, and elder.
 Bird residents include the lively acorn woodpeckers, titmice, bushtits, nuthatches, bluebirds, quail, towhees and wrens.
 The land is bordered on the west by the South Fork of Elder Creek, where the occasional beaver may be seen, along with green herons and kingfishers.
 Lizards, snakes, toads and frogs are much loved members of the community of life here.
-The land has been a haven for life long before we arrived, so making it a preserve only seems fit.
+The land has been a haven for life long before we arrived, so calling it a sanctuary only seems fit.

 Responsibilities & Pets

 Responsibilities include taking sheep out to graze in the early morning with a portable pen, feeding them hay and minerals, giving them water, raking up manure and making sure the electric fence is on at night.
-There are also young chickens to feed, water, let out and put in.
+There are also chickens to feed, water, let out and put in.
+And eggs to gather (and eat if you like!)
 Overall, it can add up to 4-5 hours a day, but I'd limit the number of days requiring that much time to 1 for the whole sit.
-The rest of the days, it'd be a maximum of 3 hours a day.
-You'll also need to be comfortable with a composting toilet, living in an area where rattlesnakes also live, ready for potential 3-digit heat each afternoon (though not likely in May), being in a "high risk fire zone," and checking the status of the electrical system every day or two (easy!).
+The rest of the days, it could be a maximum of 3 hours a day.
+There is also a little watering to do, 2-3x per day in summer months.
+You'll also need to be comfortable with a composting toilet, living in an area where rattlesnakes also live, aware that going off-trail means you need appropriate footwear to avoid seeds (we have gaiters to share, but leather boots and laces make life more pleasant), ready for potential 3-digit heat each afternoon (though not likely from October through May), being in a "high risk fire zone," and checking the status of the electrical system once or twice (easy!).
 Calling or emailing me with a daily update is required, too.
+(No texting, as I don't have a cell.)
 Of course we expect you to leave the place as clean and tidy as you found it.
 No drugs and non-smokers only.
+Also, our house is a scent-free space and all greywater goes to native plants, so we don't allow or use certain chemicals that are known to harm life.
+(A detailed list will be shared if needed.)